econoalchemist/UpstreamData-VPN/05 Mullvad.md

 - The cost is €5 per month.
 - Mullvad does not log IP addresses.

 The basic idea presented in this section is that you will see how to make a Mullvad account and then build the configuration files that you're going to need so that WireGuard has all the information it needs to build the encrypted tunnels in the next section.
+Please note, that with the kind of configuration presented in this guide is not the same as downloading the Mullvad application from their website, you do not need to download the Mullvad app.

 Navigate to [https://mullvad.net/en/](https://mullvad.net/en/) and click on "Generate Account".